 - Improves the parrot’s response to stress

 While black olives contain more fat, green olives are far saltier.
-They also have a more bitter taste, which many parrots won’t enjoy.
-For comparison purposes, unripe olives are green, while black olives are fully ripe.
-This means green olives aren’t a good addition to your bird’s diet.
+They also have a more bitter taste, which many parrots will dislike.

 Can You Give Parrots Olive Oil?

-While whole olives aren’t suitable for parrots, olive oil is safe for them to eat.
-It’s also as healthy for birds as it is for humans.
-That’s because there’s little sodium in olive oil, and the beneficial polyphenols that protect against disease are preserved during the grinding process.
-Olive oil is also an excellent source of:
+There’s no added sodium in olive oil, and the beneficial polyphenols that protect against disease are preserved during the grinding process.
+Olive oil is also a rich source of:

 - Healthy fats